Developer Guide: Build, Price, and Bill with Paid

 Returns

-Returns the Account object upon successful creation.
+Returns the Customer object upon successful creation.
 Save the returned id—we’ll need it in the next two calls.

 2: Create the Contact